cjon256/dsa/README.md

     }
 ```

-This nvim plugin depends is just to enable working with this repo.
+This nvim plugin is just to enable working with this repo.

 ## Direnv and Misc